CCOG for PSY 201A Spring 2023

-1. Written assignments designed to promote integration of class material with personal reflection and experience.
+- Written assignments (in-class, homework, or formal papers) designed to promote integration and understanding of class material and assigned reading

-3. Multiple choice, short answer, and essay questions that require integration, application, and critical examination of material covered in class.
+- Short answer and/or essay questions that require integration, application and critical examination of assigned material

 Course Content (Themes, Concepts, Issues and Skills)